 This portion of the course explores how the U.S. Constitution governs the powers Congress can delegate to agencies, as well as the appointments and removals of agency officials.
-This material may overlap with what you learned in Constitutional Law.
+This material may overlap with what

-• Class 1.
+Class 1 (Aug.
+24).
 Constitutionality of Delegating Policymaking Authority.
 27-30, 35-40, 66-82, 183-187.
-Note that the pre-lecture for this class provides a review of basic administrative law concepts from your statutory interpretation class.
+Note that the pre-lecture for this class provides a review of basic administrative law concepts from your statutory interpretation class and is optional.